 Tami joined our staff in September 2012.
 She has two boxers, Montana and Zeke and 1 cat named Taz.
 She spends her time raising her son and going hunting, fishing, camping, riding four-wheelers and shopping!
 In her spare time, Tami helps her husband of 13 years with his business Day or Night Electric and Construction.

 Aurora fulfilled a longtime career goal by joining the clinic in November 2019.
 Her lifelong love of animals, especially horses, propelled her into the veterinary medical field.
-Horses are an important part of her life, and she has three of them – Checkers, Chloe and Jaycee.
+Horses are an important part of her life, and she has two of them – Chloe and Jaycee.
 She enjoys riding and caring for them with her family.
 Over the years she has taken a large role in raising her nieces, Kindal and Avery.
-Along with the horses, she has a Heinz 57 dog named Best Friend and a cat called Chamoy.
+Along with the horses, she has a Heinz 57 dog named Best Friend, a golden retriever named Trip and a cat called Chamoy.

 Rosie joined the clinic in November 2019, achieving a dream she’s had since she was a little girl.
 Rosie’s love of animals came early, as she has childhood memories of watching her local veterinarian perform surgeries.
 She hopes to become a veterinary technician.
-She is a proud mom to two sons, Conner and Carter.
-The family has two dogs, Roscoe and Chloe, as well as three cats named Oliver, Maurice, and Nala.
-A chinchilla called Dig rounds out the menagerie.
+She is a proud mom to two sons, Conner and Carter that she is raising with her husband Josh.
+The family has two dogs, Roscoe and Charlotte, as well as three cats named Oliver, Maurice, and Nala.
+Bosco, a handsome Cockatoo, rounds out the menagerie!